|Cloth Weight||165-180 gsm||285-300 gsm||200-205 gsm||235-240 gsm|

 Iron carefully on a warm setting – this reactivates the DWR treatment.

 - Ventile can be either dry-cleaned as detailed below* or hand washed using Grangers 30 Degree Cleaner as detailed on the Grangers website www.grangers.co.uk. *Professional dry-cleaning in: perchloroethylene, hydrocarbons.
 Mild cleaning process with stringent limitation of added humidity and/or mechanical action and/or temperature.
 Commercial stain removers on a solvent base may be used with some restrictions.
-A trail on a concealed part of the article is advisable beforehand.
+A trial on a concealed part of the article is advisable beforehand.

 - REPROOFING -Your Ventile® garment may eventually require a reproof.
 Either use a product such as Granger Extreme Waterproofing for Naturals, following their instructions or a specialist reproofing company familiar with Ventile®.